sheldonkreger/sheldonkreger/content/natural-talent-and-programming.md

 A gifted programmer doesn't necessarily produce more software or write more code than another programmer.
 In fact, one of their most important skills is talking people out of bad ideas before any code is ever written.
 That's why having a person like this on your team can have such a huge impact.
 If you often find yourself writing bad code as a consequence of the awful code base you are stuck with, take a look around.
 The great developers have already probably realized the management was bad left.
 Either that, or they are making a lot of money to stay and clean up somebody else's mess.

 Outstanding programmers choose the right tool for the job.
 They are not afraid of technology outside your team's core tool set.
 If you are lucky enough, one day you will end up on a project with nearly ideal architecture.
 This is likely the doing of somebody who actually knew what the hell was going on!
-Comparitive skills are one of the primary signs of a great developer.
+Comparative skills are one of the primary signs of a great developer.

 Great programmers still get hung up on stupid problems.
 I have never seen an exception to this rule.
 Forgot the semicolon?
 You bet.
 Tracking down a typo in a variable name for two hours?
 Happens all the time.